Fundamentals: Trinity Study, 4% Rule, and Withdrawal Rate

 cFIREsim – This popular tool is the “Crowdsourced Financial Independence and Retire Early Simulator”. cFIREsim is among our favorite sites for performing Monte Carlo analysis of a given FIRE strategy.
 While you can get started with just a handful of simple parameters, this site is extremely flexible and will allow you to do more complex modeling if that is of interest.

 New Retirement – Jason really likes this platform and more people on Reddit seem to be discussing this comprehensive retirement planning tool as well.
-They have a very full-featured free offering (sign up here) as well as a modestly priced paid “PlannerPlus” version with a host of really nice features (14 day free trial here), as well as consulting services.
+They have a very full-featured free offering (try it out here!) as well as a modestly priced paid “PlannerPlus” version with a host of really nice features, as well as consulting services.
 Be sure to check out their Monte Carlo analysis, which is a different approach than cFIREsim, and therefore is a nice complement to it.
 There’s a very active Facebook community as well.

 Big ERN’s SWR Spreadsheet (Early Retirement Now) is a comprehensive planning tool largely aimed at investigating safe withdrawal rate.
 In line with Big ERN’s standard approach, this is a resource aimed at those desiring detailed, quantitative analysis, and is a bit more “in the weeds”.
 But having the ability to input your asset allocation along and projected rates of return, is vital to do truly informed modeling.
 Other tools may be easier starting points, but this one has lots of power when you’re ready to dig deeper.